 I love thai food, so I chose that option for my main course, going with the Chicken and eggplant in green curry.
 The spicy flavors seem to hold up well on the plane.
-Portions were a little bit small, but since I’ve mostly been eating and sitting on planes for the last day, I was fine with this.
+Portions were a little bit small, but since I’ve mostly been eating and sitting on planes for the last day, I am fine with this.

 Next was some fruit and cheese.
 The fruit place was pretty small, but the fruit was good, especially the physalis fruit.
 I had to ask what this was.
 To me it looked like a tomatillo, but was sweet, almost like a strawberry.
 The cheeses weren’t anything too exciting to me, so I just had a little bit.

 Finally the meal concluded with dessert, the crumble cake with passion fruit sauce.